310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 Actually, please tell me what’s okay to do, and what isn’t.

-You probably already knew this, but… I’ve always been unable to do anything properly.
+I'm sure you already know this, but… I’ve always been unable to do anything properly.

-I could never really do things that other people could normally do, like swinging on monkey bars…[^4]
+I could never really do things that other people could normally do, like swinging on monkey bars…[^5]

 I was always so slow… People would get tired of waiting, and leave me behind…